cordphelps/blueView/README.md

 ## this is a sandbox for checking the awesome API interface [BluetoothLE](https://github.com/randdusing/BluetoothLE).

-The interface (3 jQuery Mobile pages) steps through the basic connectivity functions, displaying messages appropriately to a textarea in the app.
+The interface (3 jQuery Mobile pages via PhoneGapBuild) steps through the basic connectivity functions, displaying status messages to a textarea in the app.

 ## open issues: